Mount Nyiragongo: Active history

-Not much is known about how long the volcano has been erupting, but since 1882, it has erupted at least 34 times, including many periods where activity was continuous for years at a time, often in the form of a churning lava lake in the crater.
+Not much is known about how long the volcano has been erupting, but it has erupted at least 34 times since 1882, including many periods where activity was continuous for years at a time, often in the form of a churning lava lake in the crater.
 The existence of the lava lake had been suspected for some time but was not scientifically confirmed until 1948.
 At that time, it was measured at nearly 120000 m2.
 Subsequent expeditions showed that the lake fluctuated in size, depth, and temperature over time.

 The lava lake activity is ongoing.
 As of 2020, the lake is mostly confined within a broad, steep-sided cinder cone (roughly 60 ft high by 600 ft wide) on the crater floor.

 1977 eruption

 Between 1894 and 1977 the crater contained an active lava lake.
 On 10 January 1977, the crater walls fractured, and the lava lake drained in less than an hour.
 The lava flowed down the flanks of the volcano at speeds of up to 60 km/h on the upper slopes, the fastest lava flow recorded to date, overwhelming villages and killing at least 50 people in the villages of Kibati and Moniki, according to reports made at the time.

 Within 30 minutes, the lava lake had emptied, flowing north, south, and west of the volcano.
 Nowhere else in the world does such a steep-sided stratovolcano contain a lake of such fluid lava.
 Nyiragongo's proximity to heavily populated areas increases its potential for causing a natural disaster.
 The 1977 eruption raised awareness of the unique dangers posed by Nyiragongo, and because of this, in 1991 it was designated a Decade Volcano, worthy of particular study.

 The 1977 eruption was preceded by the creation of a new small volcanic vent, Murara, a short distance away on the slopes of Nyamuragira.